FREQUENTLY ASKED QUESTIONS (FAQs)

 3. Why do I have to write so many different checks?

-We are not a legal entity.
 We exist to connect home-educating parents to great teachers who can help them provide a superior academic education to their teenagers.
 Although writing more checks is a bit of a hassle for each of our members, it minimizes the workload for the busy volunteers who keep this group going.
 At registration (or by mail), you give cash or write the following checks:

 - payable to First Christian Church as a donation for using their facility (see #2), and